junzhang-zj/LoRAM/README.md

 <a href="https://www.oppo.com/"><img src="assets/oppo_logo.png" height="35"></a>

 ### 🤝 Tool Contributions
-LoRAM leverages tools from [LLM-Pruner](https://github.com/horseee/LLM-Pruner) and [SparseGPT](https://github.com/IST-DASLab/sparsegpt).
+Shout out to [LLM-Pruner](https://github.com/horseee/LLM-Pruner) and [SparseGPT](https://github.com/IST-DASLab/sparsegpt)!
-We appreciate their contributions to the research community.
+LoRAM leverages these tools, and we appreciate their contributions to the research community.

 ---